 I’m still working on it, but you’ve already read a few things that I’m integrating into my nightly routine.
 Here’s what I’ve come up with:

 - Drink herbal tea

 - Use a specific, calming scent, such as lavender oil or lotion before bed

 - Massage feet with lotion and use toe separators (I have bunions… I’ve had them since I was a teenager, and I really need to start loving and caring for my feet.
 Feet are SO important!
 You should show yours some love, too!)

-If you notice, a lot of the things I’ve recommended in this blog post engage one of the five senses.
+If you notice, a lot of the things I’ve recommended in this blog series engage one of the five senses.
 If you’re still having trouble winding down and falling asleep, perhaps you’re not incorporating one of the senses into your nightly routine.

 Sight– Dim the lights, avoid electronic screens

 Touch- Take a hot shower or bath, massage hands or feet, use lotion

 Taste- Drink herbal tea, water, or a bit of honey, even toothpaste can be a taste cue.
 Try using a different toothpaste flavor at night than you do in the morning.